Gateway Commercial Finance

 Separating your business from your personal credit is simple.
 If you follow these easy steps, you’ll be on your way to building exceptional business credit.

 2) Obtain an EIN.
 An Employer Identification Number (EIN) is like your business’s Social Security number.
-It identifies your business on any credit applications and is how lenders and credit agencies are able to search your business’s history.
+It identifies your business on any credit applications and is how lenders and credit agencies can search your business’s history.

 3) Open bank accounts under the new EIN.
 If you have a legally recognized business entity, you should keep that entity’s assets separate from your personal accounts.
 Open a checking account and savings account.
 The savings account will come in handy as collateral when you apply for loans or lines of credit.